-A complete physical examination will be performed at the times specified in Table 1 to Table 4 and will include an assessment of the following: general appearance, respiratory, cardiovascular, abdomen skin, head and neck (including ears, eyes, nose, and throat), lymph nodes, thyroid, abdomen, musculoskeletal (including spine and extremities), and neurological systems.
+A complete physical examination will be performed at the times specified in Table 1 and will include an assessment of the following: general appearance, respiratory, cardiovascular, abdomen, skin, head and neck (including ears, eyes, nose, and throat), lymph nodes, thyroid, musculoskeletal (including spine and extremities), and neurological systems.

-A brief physical examination, which will include assessment of respiratory and cardiovascular systems and general inspection will be performed at the times specified in Table 1 to Table 4.
+A brief physical examination, which will include assessment of respiratory and cardiovascular systems and general inspection will be performed at the times specified in Table 1.

-Height (in centimeters) and weight (in kilograms) will be measured at the times specified in Table 1 to Table 4.
+Height (in centimeters) and weight (in kilograms) will be measured at the times specified in Table 1.
 Measurements should be taken in scrubs without shoes and a calibrated scale will be used for all measurements.
 Body mass index will be calculated from the height and weight measurements.

-The outcome of the physical examination is to be recorded as normal/abnormal in the CRF, with any abnormalities specified.
+The outcome of the physical examination is to be recorded as normal/abnormal in the eCRF, with any abnormalities specified.
 Any new or aggravated clinically relevant abnormal medical finding at a physical examination as compared with the baseline assessment will be reported as an AE.